LukeShortCloud/rootpages/markdown/openstack.md

 ### Introduction - Versions - Red Hat OpenStack Platform

+Red Hat provides most of the development to the core OpenStack services.
+The RPM Distribution of OpenStack (RDO) project is a community project lead by Red Hat to use the latest upstream code from OpenStack and package it to work and be distributable on Red Hat Enterprise Linux and Fedora based operating systems.
+[2]

-Red Hat OpenStack Platform (RHOSP) is a solution by Red Hat that takes the upstream OpenStack source code and makes it enterprise quality by hardening the security and increasing it's stability.
+The Red Hat OpenStack Platform (RHOSP) is a solution by Red Hat that takes the upstream OpenStack source code and makes it enterprise quality by hardening the security and increasing it's stability.
 Normal releases are supported for 3 years.
 Long-life (LL) releases were introduced with RHOSP 10 where it will receive up to 5 years of support.
 Every 3rd release of RHOSP will have LL support.
 Rolling major upgrades are supported from one version to the next sequential version, starting with RHOSP 8.

 Releases:

 * RHOSP 3 (Grizzly)
+    * EOL: 2014-07-31
 * RHOSP 4 (Havana)
+    * EOL: 2015-06-19
 * RHOSP 5 (Icehouse)
     * EOL: 2017-06-30
 * RHOSP 6 (Juno)